eclipse-ibeji/freyja/docs/tutorials/quickstart.md

 - [In-Memory Mock Data Adapter](../../adapters/data/in_memory_mock_data_adapter/README.md): Interfaces with the In-Memory Mock Digital Twin Adapter and intended for use with it.
 - [HTTP Mock Data Adapter](../../adapters/data/http_mock_data_adapter/README.md): Interfaces with the Mock Digital Twin Adapter and intended for use with it.
-- [gRPC Data Adapter](../../adapters/data/grpc_data_adapter/README.md): Interfaces with providers that communicate via gRPC.
+- [Sample gRPC Data Adapter](../../adapters/data/sample_grpc_data_adapter/README.md): Interfaces with providers that communicate via gRPC.
 Integrated with specific Ibeji samples.
 - [MQTT Data Adapter](../../adapters/data/mqtt_data_adapter/README.md): Interfaces with providers that communicate via MQTT.
 - [Managed Subscribe Data Adapter](../../adapters/data/managed_subscribe_data_adapter/README.md): Interfaces with providers that leverage the managed subscribe feature of Ibeji.